 H3PO2 ≥ H3PO3〉H3PO4.
-The experimental order explained when we consider the structures of these phosphorus acids.
+The experimental order is explained when we consider the structures of these phosphorus acids.

 Alkalis are the substances of our environment dissolved in water to produce bases but all the bases are not dissolved in water.
-Hence all the alkalies are bases but all the bases are not alkalies.
+Hence all the alkalis are bases but all the bases are not alkalis.
 For example, Na2O is alkalis and base properties because it dissolved in water to produce NaOH.
-But metal hydroxide like Al(OH)3, Fe(OH)3, Zn(OH)2, etc does not dissolve in water but reacts with acids to produce salt and water.
+But aluminum, iron, and zinc hydroxide like Al(OH)3, Fe(OH)3, Zn(OH)2 does not dissolve in water but reacts with acids to produce salt and water.
 Therefore, these are bases but not alkalis.

 Acid and Bases and Periodic Table

 Acidic oxides react with water to give respective oxoacids.
-With the increasing oxidation number, electronegativity, electron affinity acidity increases but shielding electron of the central atom decreases the acidity of the substances.
+With the increasing oxidation number, electronegativity, electron affinity, acidity increase but shielding electron of the central atom decreases the acidity of the substances.
 Therefore, the central chemical element plays an impotent role in the acidity of the substances.

 pH Scale of Acids and Alkali

-In acid solutions, the concentration of hydrogen ion is high and in alkaline solution low.
-Sorensen suggested the new way of expressing the concentration of hydrogen ion in logarithm form.
-The negative of the logarithm of H+ ion concentration or activity defined as pH scale.
+In acid solutions, the concentration of hydrogen ion is high, and in alkaline solution low.
+Sorensen suggested a new way of expressing the concentration of hydrogen ions in logarithm form.
+The negative of the logarithm of H+ ion concentration or activity is defined as pH scale.
 Therefore, pH = – log CH+.
 Now for the solution pH = 3, CH+ = 10-3 and pH = 8, CH+ = 10-8.
 Hence the neutral solution has pH =7.
-Any polar solution having pH less than seven will be acid and the solution having pH above seven will be alkaline.
+Any polar solution having a pH less than seven will be acid and the solution having a pH above seven will be alkaline.

 Lewis Theory of Acids and Bases